jane-ite/jane-ite.github.io/README.md

-# Don Fung Home Page
+# Jane Liu Home Page

-This is the code for my [homepage](https://donfung.github.io/).
-Repo is forked from [Rand Xie's repo](https://github.com/randxie), and originally taken from [Yevgeniy Brikman Home Page](https://www.ybrikman.com).
+This is the code for my [homepage](https://jane-ite.github.io).
+Repo is forked from [Don Fung's repo](https://donfung.github.io/), and originally taken from [Yevgeniy Brikman Home Page](https://www.ybrikman.com).

 ## License